abbyssoul/libstyxe/README.md

 sudo pip install cpplint
 ```

-The library has one external dependency: [libsolace](https://github.com/abbyssoul/libsolace).
+The library has one external dependency: [libsolace](https://github.com/abbyssoul/libsolace)  which is managed via conan.
-Please make sure it is installed and available in the build path before building the project.
+Please make sure [conan is installed](https://docs.conan.io/en/latest/installation.html) on your system if you want to build this project.

 ## Building the project
 ```shell